Create a Digital Narrative with Adobe Express

 Adobe Express is an online and mobile design app for creating graphics, videos, and web pages.
-The app follows a “freemium” model where you can access certain basic features for no cost, although there are premium options available at the paid, upgraded level.
+The app follows a “freemium” model where you can access certain basic features for no cost, although logging in with your Smith credentials will provide you the premium, upgraded version.

 Although you can use Adobe Express for a variety of content creation needs, it serves as a convenient tool for creating short videos and digital narratives.
 The process for creating one of these videos with Adobe Express is very similar to building a narrated slideshow, where functionally you can create slides with any kind of media content (photos, videos, text, etc.) and then record your voice onto each slide.